rajsiddarth/Knn/README.md

 # Knn
-Algorithm for Knn
+Algorithm for Knn using Bank data set
-fdssdscasdasjhbidvsjdn
-vdfvs
-dvs
-d'f
-sdsds